 6-This is also why you pay taxes, for the authorities are God's servants, who give their full time to governing.

 7-Give everyone what you owe him: If you owe taxes, pay taxes; if revenue, then revenue; if respect, then respect; if honor, then honor.

-sometimes it is hard to do
+This is sometimes hard to do

 8- But Daniel resolved not to defile himself with the royal food and wine, and he asked the chief official for permission not to defile himself this way.